jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 The term "color" in reference to soul material is not literal, but refers to the magically detectable differences in signature based on where the soul material originated from.
 The color names are ancient conventions which have carried into the present, but it is only a feeling within the one probing magically infused substance.
 Remarkably, the soul color terminology was already used in exactly the same way in Lodumpis at the time contact was made with Conliah.
 Soul color applies to both ambient soul material and discrete souls, but not all colors exist in both forms.

-*   **Green Souls:** In the absence of other magical influences, mortals who are sentient have green souls.
-Green souls transmigrate, and their spirits are also clearly green.
+*   **Green Souls:** In the absence of other magical influences, mortals who are sentient have pure green souls.
+The Imperial Cult holds that green souls transmigrate to Asteria upon death.
 Ambient green soul material does not exist whatsoever.
 *   **Yellow Souls:** Wildmages and Schoolmages have green souls, but also have a noticeable aura of concentrated yellow soul material.
 Animals besides the sentient mortal races have discrete yellow souls.
-They do not transmigrate, and their souls dissipate into Ksylia upon death.
+Yellow souls certainly do not transmigrate, and their souls dissipate into Ksylia upon death.
 Ambient yellow soul material flows throughout Ksylia.
 *   **Blue Souls:** Devouts and Ardents have green souls, but also emit faint traces of blue soul material.
 The Imperial Cult claims the Agathoi have discrete blue souls, and are immortal.
 The Imperial Cult also claims ambient blue soul material flows throughout Asteria.
 *   **Red Souls:** Wretches and Invokers have green souls, but also emit faint traces of red soul material.
 Cthonians have discrete red souls, and red soul material flows throughout Cthonia.
 Upon death, Cthonian bodies disintegrate into dust.
 Their red souls return to their respective sphere of Cthonia, where their physical forms slowly reconstitute.
 If the specific Cthonian has mortal-like intelligence, it retains all of its memories upon reconstitution.